 Upon the actual or deemed disposition of a Fund Unit, including the redemption of a Fund Unit by the Fund, a capital gain (or a capital loss) will generally be realized to the extent that the proceeds of disposition of the Fund Unit exceed (or are exceeded by) the aggregate of the adjusted cost base of the Fund Unit to the Fund Unitholder and any reasonable costs of disposition.
-Under the Tax Act, one-half of capital gains are generally included in an individual's income and one-half of capital losses are deductible only against taxable capital gains, subject to the rules in the Tax Act.
-Capital gains realized by individuals may give rise to alternative minimum tax.
+Under the Tax Act, generally one-half of a capital gain must be included in income as a taxable capital gain.
+Generally, one-half of a capital loss is an allowable capital loss, which may be deducted against taxable capital gains, subject to the rules in the Tax Act.